-Get creative with the way you display your Christmas cards by opting for this quirky DIY effort.
-Use Washi tape to hang up a piece of your favourite wrapping paper, then use hooks to drape your Christmas cards and Christmas decorations through a ribbon.
-Finally, create a tree shape using ribbon and stick into place with blu-tack.
+Get creative with the way you display your Christmas cards by opting for this quirky DIY effort using wrapping paper as a decorative backdrop.
+Use Washi tape to hang a piece of your favourite wrapping paper on a focal wall.
+Next fashion a tree shape using ribbon and stick on hooks.
+Either drape your Christmas cards and Christmas decorations through said ribbon, or stick cards into place with blu-tack.
 Voila!

 3. In a frame or pinboard